 1. Solve orphaned content

 Orphaned content has few internal links from other pages or posts linking to it.
 Google will consider this type of content to be of less value.
 So, if an article is important to you, you should make that clear to both Google and your visitors.
 Link to that particular article from other relevant content.
 Linking to it from articles that generate a lot of traffic in the search engines will help Google and your audience get to your blog post.
 You can identify your orphaned articles with Yoast SEO.
+Plus, you can now easily fix your orphaned content issues using our new SEO workout too.

 2. Tackle keyword cannibalization